isomerpages/mccy-ncov/pages/Appreciation-Booths.md

 ### Appreciating Frontline Workers!

 ![Inclusive](/images/InclusiveInfo.jpg/)
 As part of SG United, this initiative is a nationwide effort to rally and engage fellow Singaporeans to show their appreciation to our frontline heroes battling COVID-19.

 #### Volunteer now!
 As a volunteer, you will be manning Appreciation Booths at Community Clubs/Centres islandwide to encourage fellow Singaporeans to show their appreciation to our frontline heroes battling COVID-19.

-Sign up to volunteer at the reginal zones through the following links below:
+Sign up to volunteer at the regional zones through the following links below:

 - [Southwest](https://go.gov.sg/sw-appreciating-frontline-workers)
 - [Northeast](https://go.gov.sg/ne-appreciating-frontline-workers)